 Case: Visit by the UN Special Rapporteur on the Rights of Indigenous Peoples

-In November 2017, the United Nations Special Rapporteur on the Rights of Indigenous Peoples, Ms. Victoria Tauli-Corpuz, made an official visit to Mexico.
-She met with federal and state authorities, as well as with representatives of indigenous peoples and organizations of civil society.
+In November 2017, the former United Nations Special Rapporteur on the Rights of Indigenous Peoples, Ms. Victoria Tauli-Corpuz, made an official visit to Mexico.
+She met with federal and state authorities, as well as with representatives of Indigenous Peoples and organizations of civil society.

-Some of the issues highlighted by the Rapporteur in her end-of-mission statement were the following.
-First, the fact that the indigenous peoples are not being adequately consulted in accordance with international standards on projects and other decisions that affect their rights, including the right to the life.
-An alarming 99% impunity rate in cases of human rights violations particularly affects indigenous persons.
-Moreover, the violence faced by indigenous groups who struggle for their rights, in particular in cases of implementation of extractive megaprojects.The Special Rapporteur emphasised the fact that the report’s objective is to make known the principal violations of the rights of indigenous persons and communities in Mexico.
+Some of the issues highlighted by her in her end-of-mission statement were the following.
+First, the fact that the Indigenous Peoples are not being adequately consulted in accordance with international standards on projects and other decisions that affect their rights, including the right to the life.
+An alarming 99% impunity rate in cases of human rights violations particularly affects Indigenous persons.
+Moreover, the violence faced by Indigenous groups who struggle for their rights, in particular in cases of implementation of extractive megaprojects.The Special Rapporteur emphasised the fact that the report’s objective is to make known the principal violations of the rights of Indigenous Persons and communities in Mexico.

 It is important to note that problems of under-reporting of the Indigenous population were exacerbated by the early suspension of census data collection due to the COVID-19 pandemic.
 Due to marginalisation, discrimination, violence, land dispossession and a lack of access to decent housing and public health services, among other factors, Mexico’s Indigenous population has become one of the most vulnerable sectors to the SARS-CoV-2 virus.
 Indigenous communities decided to respond by designing and implementing their own methods and protocols to combat the pandemic, such as disseminating information through their community communication systems and in their native languages, restricting movements in and out of their territories, and ensuring a strengthened sense of solidarity and communality.
 The virus has, nonetheless, reached most of their regions.